AMC (TV channel): 1984–2002: Focus on classic films

-American Movie Classics, as AMC was originally known, debuted on October 1, 1984, as a premium channel by Rainbow Programming Services (The predecessor to current-day AMC Networks owned by Cablevision).
-Its original format focused on classic movies – largely those made prior to the 1970s – that aired during the afternoon and early evening hours in a commercial-free, generally unedited, uncut, uninterrupted and uncolorized format.
-The new network replaced Montage, a channel with a similar format that was being offered to Cablevision subscribers in the New York area.
+Its origins can be traced back to the launch of its predecessor network Montage which was first launched in late 1980 by AMC Global Media's predecessor Rainbow Media, and initially offered classic movies largely made prior to the 1970s under a commercial-free format to Cablevision subscribers in the New York area.
+The network changed its name to American Movie Classics, originally abbreviated as AMC, on October 1, 1984, and became a premium channel at the same time.
+AMC's original format continued to focus on classic movies which were aired during the afternoon and early evening hours in a commercial-free, generally unedited, uncut, uninterrupted and uncolorized format.

 In 1985, Rainbow became involved in a dispute with Ted Turner's Turner Broadcasting System over broadcast rights to the MGM/UA film library.
 On July 30 of that year, Rainbow had paid $45 million to license up to 800 pre-1950 films from the library.
 Weeks later, Turner announced an agreement to purchase the film studio with the intention of airing the films on his Superstation WTBS.
 Rainbow claimed it had exclusive basic cable rights to the films for the next five years.
 Despite its widespread cable carriage, Turner claimed that because WTBS was a broadcast station, the restriction did not apply.
 This led to both companies filing lawsuits against each other in September, and MGM/UA terminating the agreement with Rainbow after alleging that Rainbow had breached it by announcing its intention to offer a premium tier to the AMC cable service.
 By October, the lawsuit was settled.
 Rainbow received $50 million and agreed to terminate the licensing deal on December 31, 1985, before which time AMC would not be allowed to convert to a basic service.
 Turner completed the acquisition of MGM in early 1986, but his ownership was short-lived and he sold it back to the previous owner months later.
 However, he retained the film library and executed his original plan to air the movies on WTBS and later on his new networks Turner Network Television and Turner Classic Movies, a direct competitor to AMC.